pyrosm/pyrosm/README.md

 ## How to use?

-Using `pyrosm` is easy and it can be imported into Python as any other library.

-To read drivable street networks from OpenStreetMap protobuf file, simply:
+Using `pyrosm` is straightforward.
+To read drivable street networks from OpenStreetMap protobuf file (package includes a small test protobuf file), simply:

 ```ipython
 In  [1]: from pyrosm import OSM